 My main research project focuses on climate displacement.
 Climate change impacts drive displacement in a number of ways: extreme weather-events destroy homes, environmental degradation undercuts the viability of livelihoods, sea-level rise and coastal erosion force communities to relocate, and risks to food and resource security magnify the sources of political instability.
 In this research project, I articulate an account of what we owe to those displaced by the impacts of climate change in a variety of different contexts.
 I'm currently writing a monograph and a series of papers stemming from this project.
 You can listen to me talking about this research project here.

 I'm also just beginning a second project on gentrification.
 Gentrification is often described as an injustice, but political theorists have had little to say about it.
 This project develops a normative theory of gentrification, which explains when and why gentrification is an injustice, and how we can justifiably respond to it.
-I examine the phenomena of residential displacement and cultural dislocation associated with gentrification, and the justifiability of various public policy proposals and practices of resistance to gentrification.
+I examine both residential displacement and the social and cultural changes associated with gentrification, and the justifiability of various public policy proposals and practices of resistance to gentrification.

 You can find information about my published papers below.